(Sub)millimeter Dust Polarization of Protoplanetary Disks from Scattering by Large Millimeter-Sized Irregular Grains: Discussion

 \subsection{Tensions of grain size compared to the opacity index}

 Many sources have continuum linear polarization level that is $\sim 1\%$ at Band~7 ($870 \mu$m) of ALMA and polarization is parallel to the disk minor axis \citep[e.g.][]{Stephens2017, Bacciotti2018, Cox2018, Hull2018, Dent2019, Mori2019}.
-The pattern is best explained by scattering of spherical grains with size parameters smaller than but not far from unity \citep[e.g.][]{Kataoka2016}.
-Thus, it appears that several disks are fine tuned to have $\sim 100 \mu$m size grains.
+The pattern is best explained by scattering of spherical grains with size parameters of order unity (usually assuming a power-law size distribution up to some maximum grain size and refractive indices similar to the DSHARP mixture; e.g., \citealt{Kataoka2016, Tazaki2019, Yang2020}).
+Thus, it appears that several disks are fine tuned to have maximum grain sizes of $\sim 100 \mu$m.

-Our results demonstrate that irregular grains alleviate the need for the $\sim 100 \mu$m grains.
-The narrow range of grain size inferred from polarization is due to the assumption of perfectly spherical grains.
+Our results demonstrate that irregular grains alleviate the need for the $\sim 100 \mu$m grains to explain the polarization angle.
+The strict upper limit of grain size inferred from polarization is due to the assumption of perfectly spherical grains which causes the DLP to quickly become negative when $x$ is of order unity (see e.g. \citealt{Yang2020} for a demonstration).
 As shown in Fig.~\ref{fig:samples_mie}, irregular grains with size parameters beyond 1 and even up to 525 as for sample XL can still maintain a well-behaving polarization curve which is bell-shaped and with little to no polarization reversal.
 The resulting images in Fig.~\ref{fig:disk_lpol} show that these large grains can produce polarization that is parallel to the disk minor axis as compared to the Mie calculations.
-Thus, irregular grains prevent the strict need for $\sim100\mu$m grains.
-Larger mm/cm grains, which have size parameters significantly larger than unity at (sub)millimeter wavelengths, can also produce the polarization observed by ALMA, especially for a settled dust layer that is geometrically thin.
+However, accounting for realistic (sub)millimeter refractive index as explored in Section~\ref{sec:refractive_index}, the level of polarization observed by ALMA can rule out very large grains given its low albedo that diminishes the polarization level.
+The sample XS appears to be within the acceptable range and corresponds to large 0.7 mm grains at $\lambda=1$~mm whose existence has also been implied from the SED after accounting for optical depth effects and scattering \citep[e.g.][]{Carrasco2019, Sierra2021}.